 Root Cause Analysis & Action (RCA²) workshops are tailored to healthcare professionals who wish to increase their knowledge of the Root Cause Analysis (RCA) process.
 Training sessions will be exclusively offered throughout the year to MHA Keystone Center PSO members, and will assist in the implementation of sustainable systems-based improvements within their organizations.
 Participants will be given an introduction to RCA² elements and learn how to improve their own RCA process.

-Upcoming RCA² workshops:
+Upcoming RCA² workshop:

 The training will be administered by Jim Bagian, MD, PE, and Joe DeRosier, PE, and is based off of the National Patient Safety Foundation’s (NPSF) RCA²: Improving Root Cause Analyses and Actions to Prevent Harm guidelines.